Created by: Kristinn Magnusson

 In this example, exMon reconciled 19.772 rows.
 12 rows have differences in the LastName and are marked with VARIANCE ERROR.
 1 row exists in Data set 1 (ADW1) but does not exists in Data set 2 (ADW2) and results in a KEY ERROR.

 Comparing to sub-sets

-If we are comparing two data sets, were one is a sub-set of the other, we can toggle the "DS1 incl.
+If we are comparing two data sets, where one is a subset of the other, we can toggle the "DS1 incl.
 DS2" and "DS2 incl.
 DS1" buttons.

 For example, we could be comparing a master product list with a product list in a PoS system at a store, containing only the products sold at that location.